RikMaxSpeed/SampleGen/README.md

 ### Spectograms vs Audio Samples

-When working with audio and digital signal processing, an immediate question is whether to work in the time domain with audio samples, or in the frequency domain using the short-time fourier transform (STFT) for example.
+When working with audio and digital signal processing, an immediate question is whether to work in the time domain with audio samples, or in the frequency domain using the *Short-Time Fourier Transform* (STFT) for example.

 Algorithms such as the seminal 2016 WaveNet paper by google work in the audio sample space - this has since been significantly improved, and the current state-of-the-art is to work in using audio samples to generate ultra-realistic speech or vocal synthesis.

 However working with samples, at 44.1kHz, requires a huge amount of compute, and it is also more difficult to interpret.
 The loss function would probably require an STFT to make sense.

-Therefore I decided for a first foray to work using spectrogram and specifically the STFT.
+Therefore I decided for a first foray to work using spectrograms, specifically the STFT.

 Other frequency spectrum representations could be considered:
 - Mel Frequency Cepstrum Coefficient (MFCC) could be considered, however these are not suitable for audio reconstruction.
 - Constant-Q transforms: these could be useful for analysing music itself where precise note onset and end times are necessary.
 However this is not the scope of the current project.

-### An early compromise

-In a first pass I discarded all phase information, using only the amplitudes.
-Whilst this reduces the data-size by half, and considerably simplifies the interpretation, it did introduce significant artefacts, even if replaying the original data.
-Ultimately I switched to using both the real & imaginary parts of the STFT, and whilst this doubled the amount of data to be modelled, it did significantly reduce the systemic artefacts dues to zeroing the phases.

 ### Auto-Encoder